Introduction

 The short version is: for good synchronization, all sc2mpd instances must be configured to play directly to the audio driver with scplaymethod = alsa.
 See the configuration section.

 Longer version: Songcast is a real-time audio stream.
-As the Sender and Receiver sample clocks (the 44.1 or 48 KHz clocks) are independant, audio reproduction on the two systems will slowly drift.
+As the Sender and Receiver sample clocks (the 44.1 or 48 KHz clocks) are independent, audio reproduction on the two systems will slowly drift.
 If nothing is done, after a time, the Receiver will have to skip samples or add a period of silence (depending if its clock is slower or faster), which is quite audible and ennoying, and will happen "from time to time", depending of how much the clocks differ.

 The only way to control this is to adjust the rate of reproduction on the Receiver, which can be done in two ways: